Tariffs in the second Trump administration: April–June 2025

-On April 2, a day he called "Liberation Day", Trump declared a national emergency regarding the national trade deficit and announced "reciprocal tariffs" on all countries not subject to other sanctions.
+On April 2, 2025, a day he called "Liberation Day", Trump declared a national emergency regarding the national trade deficit and announced "reciprocal tariffs" on all countries not subject to other sanctions.
 A minimum 10% tariff on almost all US imports took effect on April 5.

 Panic induced by the announcement led to the 2025 stock market crash and new country-specific tariffs, planned for April 9, were paused for 90 days.
-However, after a retaliatory spiral, US tariffs on Chinese goods rose to 145% while Chinese tariffs on US goods rose to 125%.
+However, after a retaliatory spiral, US tariffs on Chinese goods were increased to 145% while Chinese tariffs on US goods were increased to 125%.
 Steel and aluminum tariffs, a 25% tariff on automobiles imposed April 3, and other sector-specific duties also remained.
 Politico estimated that despite the 90 day pause, the remaining tariffs brought the average applied US tariff rate to 27%–the highest level in over a century.

-On April 21, CEOs of major US retailers warned Trump that the trade war with China would lead to visible price increases and product shortages in two weeks.
-Polls indicated 84% of business leaders were concerned about the impact of the tariffs on the US economy.
+CEOs of major US retailers warned Trump that the trade war with China would lead to visible price increases and product shortages by mid-May.
 The first cargo ships carrying Chinese goods tariffed at 145% arrived on May 6 with shipments cut in half.
 Trump reportedly pivoted his focus toward negotiation, sidelining Navarro and promoting Scott Bessent as his lead economic advisor.

-On May 28, the US Court of International Trade unanimously ruled that Trump had exceeded his authority by imposing the "fentanyl tariffs" and "reciprocal tariffs".
-The tariffs remained in effect while the government appealed.

-By the end of June, the US had only signed a deal with the UK and a 90-day temporary deal with China.
+By the end of June 2025, the US had only signed a deal with the UK and a 90-day temporary deal with China.
 Under terms expiring November 9, as extended, China lowered tariffs on US goods to 10% and resumed exports of rare-earth elements, while the US lowered its tariff on Chinese goods to 30% (10% baseline + 20% fentanyl) and cut de minimis tariffs to 54%.
-Trump said the US had also reached a deal with Vietnam, but Vietnamese officials were reportedly uncommitted and surprised by the announcement.

-Trump walked back some of his tariffs that preceded the 2025 stock market crash, inspiring the phrase "Trump Always Chickens Out."
+Trump reduced some of his tariffs that preceded the 2025 stock market crash, inspiring the phrase "Trump Always Chickens Out."
 The stock market subsequently reached new highs.

-On June 4, Trump doubled the tariffs on steel and aluminum imports from 25% to 50%, and on June 12, he expanded them to include household appliances like refrigerators and dishwashers.
+On June 4, 2025, Trump doubled the tariffs on steel and aluminum imports from 25% to 50%, and on June 12, he expanded them to include household appliances like refrigerators and dishwashers.

-Second-quarter US GDP rebounded to 3.8% as imports normalized.
+US GDP rebounded to 3.8% in the second quarter of 2025 as imports normalized.